bobgeorgethe3rd/freesewing/designs/callum/markdown/en.md

 - Close the back darts.
 - Mark the stitching lines of the pocket opening on the *good side* of the right back leg.
 (I recommend 1 / 2" (12mm) wide rectangle, 1 / 4" (6mm) each side of the pocket opening line but it is up to personal prefence.)
 - (Optional) Interface the back pocket welts.
-- *Finsih* or press under the long edges of the back pocket welts.
+- Press under or *Finsih* press under the long edges of the back pocket welts.

 <Note> You may not want to interface the seam allowance of the long edges if you are pressing under. </Note>